-Working on Diversity
+Working on diversity

 Starting Over was a photo exhibit which showcased photographs and stories of success from refugees in various parts of Germany.
-The exhibit brought to life their colorful journeys from fear and uncertainty to fruitful new beginnings.
+The exhibit brought to life their colourful journeys from fear and uncertainty to fruitful new beginnings.
 The photo exhibit was first held in the city library of Erlangen City and then was also exhibited in the cities of Nuremberg, Uffenheim, and Neustadt an der Aisch.
-In each location openings, the refugees who participated in the exhibit were invited to share their stories, calling for unity and love towards new comers.
+In each location openings, the refugees who participated in the exhibit were invited to share their stories, calling for unity and love towards newcomers.